-LongWhile auDA research indicates a majority of small businesses use a .au domain name and Australian consumers prefer to buy from .au namespaces, global long term averages show global domain name registrations are slowing.
-Registrations have been impacted by competition from social media accounts, online marketplaces and emerging technologies such as Artificial Intelligence (AI), each of which impact the visibility of domain names when users seeksearch for information on the internet. -auDA's Digital Lives of Australians 2024 Report indicates younger generations of Australians in particular use the internet in ways that mean domain names are less visible to them.
+Long term averages show global domain name registrations are slowing.
+Registrations have been impacted by competition from social media accounts, online marketplaces and emerging technologies such as Artificial Intelligence (AI), each of which impact the visibility of domain names when users seek information on the internet.